boogiebpg/merchant-api/README.md

 6. Start server: rails s

 ### Structure and behavior description
-1. There are merchant and admin user roles
+There are merchant and admin user roles
-2. Merchants has many payment transactions of different types
-3. Transactions are related (belongs_to)
-We can also have follow/referenced transactions that refer/depend to/on
-the initial transaction.
+Merchants has many payment transactions of different types We can also have follow/referenced transactions that refer/depend to/on the initial transaction.
 The possible chains are:
 Authorize Transaction -> Charge Transaction -> Refund Transaction Authorize Transaction -> Reversal Transaction